MeoMix/trunk_broken_example/README.md

 </html>
 ```

-You may then edit `data-bin` to an invalid value, i.e. `data-bin="example", and observe that invalid value is detected by Trunk.
+You may then edit `data-bin` to an invalid value, i.e. `data-bin="example"`, and observe that invalid value is detected by Trunk.
 So, the configuraiton is being read, but is insufficient to eliminate error.